 South Americans cleared to play this weekend in boost for Liverpool, Man City, Chelsea & Man Utd

-Premier League clubs will be able to field their South American and Mexican international players in this weekend’s fixtures, Goal can confirm.
+Premier League clubs including Liverpool, Manchester City, Manchester United and Chelsea will be able to field their South American and Mexican international players in this weekend’s fixtures, Goal can confirm.

 Following extensive talks with FIFA, the Brazil, Chile, Paraguay and Mexico Football Associations have all agreed to waive their automatic five-day restriction, which would have prevented a number of stars from featuring in the latest round of domestic matches.